-Founder, part of Forbes 30 under 30 and european leader at Obama Foundation.
-Nima has grown her team and experienced first hand the important of Startup leadership.
+Founder, part of Forbes 30 under 30 and European leader at Obama Foundation.
+Nima has grown her team and experienced first-hand the importance of Startup leadership.

 01 Leadership is a skill

-As the company grows the more important it is that you are a good leader more than a good marketeer or product builder.
-The earlier you start being aware of this, the sooner you start building the culture that can support the growth of the company short term as well as long term.
+Being a good leader becomes increasingly more important as your company begins to grow.
+The sooner you realize that the sooner you can start building the culture that can support the growth of the company short as well as long term.

 02 You are a role model

-What you need to understand is that you are setting the role model example and building the culture in your business by your actions and behavior no matter if you are aware of it or not.
+You need to understand that you as a leader, are a role model for your co-workers and employees.
+You are setting the example and building the culture in your business through your behaviour whether you are aware of it or not.

 03 Startup leadership is not easy - but it is important

-Startup leadership is not easy and not something you become an expert in from day one.
-It is big and it is complex, and you continue to learn and develop continiously in your founder journey, but you can take the first step already today.
+Startup leadership is not easy, and not something you are an expert in from day one.
+It is a big responsibility, it’s complex and you will learn and develop continuously throughout your founder journey.
+Start by taking your first steps today.

-In a startup you wear a multitude of caps all from the get go.
-You’re the CEO, when you form the company with you as the only employee, thereby also making you the only and main product specialist and project manager for yourself and any gig workers or volunteers you may involve.
-This is a radically different onboarding into the leadership role and this is why we at center for owner-managed businesses decided to research which tools could help leaders of startups.
-Here is what we found out:
+In a startup, you wear a multitude of caps all from the get-go.
+You’re the CEO when you form the company, perhaps you are the only employee, thereby also making you the only product specialist and project manager for yourself and any gig workers or volunteers you may involve.
+This is a radically different onboarding into the leadership role and why Centre for Owner-Managed Businesses decided to research which tools could help leaders of startups.
+Here is what they found out: